Parokya ni Edgar

-Parokya ni Edgar (lit: Edgar's Parish) is a Filipino band formed in 1993, composed of Chito Miranda (lead vocals), Gab Chee Kee (rhythm guitar, vocals), Buwi Meneses (bass guitar), Darius Semaña (lead guitar), Dindin Moreno (drums, percussion), and Vinci Montaner (backing vocals).
+Parokya ni Edgar (lit: Edgar's Parish) is a Filipino rock band formed in 1993, composed of Chito Miranda (lead vocals), Gab Chee Kee (rhythm guitar, vocals), Buwi Meneses (bass guitar), Darius Semaña (lead guitar), Dindin Moreno (drums, percussion), and Vinci Montaner (backing vocals).
 The band is known for its original rock novelty songs and often satirical covers of popular songs both foreign and local.
 The band is adept at playing in various musical genres.

-Parokya ni Edgar has been referred to by local media outlets and numerous award-giving bodies as "Pambansang Banda ng Pilipinas" ("The National Band of the Philippines").
+Parokya ni Edgar has been referred to by local media outlets as "The National Band of the Philippines".
+As of 2005, the band has reportedly sold 600,000 albums in the Philippines for their first eight albums.

-Despite having "Edgar" in the band's name, none of the members are named Edgar.

 History

 Formation and early years

 Originally named Comic Relief, the band's initial members were a group of high school students composed of vocalists Chito Miranda, Jeric Estaco, and Vinci Montaner, along with guitarists Mikko Yap and Gab Chee Kee, all hailing from Ateneo de Manila University.
 They were regulars in after-school jam sessions, before performing an opening number for an Eraserheads concert.
 This served as their break in the music industry and prompted them to add a drummer and bassist – Ateneo schoolmate Dindin Moreno and Miranda's childhood friend Buwi Meneses, respectively.
 Around the same time they changed the band's name to Parokya ni Edgar.
 After high school, Mikko and Jeric withdrew from the band to pursue other interests.
 Soon after, the remaining band members invited Darius Semaña, Meneses's former bandmate, to take the role of lead guitar.